-When the majority of the sake production was then taken over by temples and shrines, about a thousands years ago, Japanese started to create several kinds of sake.
+Sake’s history starts about 2000 years ago.
+Considered sacred, it was often offered to gods and it was used during religious ceremonies.
+When the majority of the sake production was then taken over by temples and shrines about a thousand years ago, several kinds began to appear.

 In 1872 sake made its official debut at the Vienna International Exposition with the name Nihonshu.
-Nihonshu means “Japanese alcohol”, as it is the official Japanese drink.
-It is the most proper way to refer to this alcoholic beverage, as the word sake literally translates to alcohol.
+Nihonshu or Japanese alcohol is the official drink of Japan.
+This is the most proper way to refer to this alcoholic beverage, as the word sake literally translates to alcohol.

 Nowadays sake is famous all over the world.
 Sake breweries are not only in Japan, but also in several Asian countries, Europe, Australia, New Zealand and USA.
 There are many kinds of sake, some born recently or some more traditional.